A dynamic strategy that offers yield, flexibility and improved diversity.

 Past performance is not a reliable indicator of future results.
 If any currency differs from the investor's home currency, returns may increase or decrease as a result of currency fluctuations.

 Investment objectives and performance targets may not necessarily be achieved, losses may be made.

-Currency exchange: Changes in the relative values of different currencies may adversely affect the value of investments and any related income.
 Default: There is a risk that the issuers of fixed income investments (e.g. bonds) may not be able to meet interest payments nor repay the money they have borrowed.
 The worse the credit quality of the issuer, the greater the risk of default and therefore investment loss.
-Derivative counterparty: A counterparty to a derivative transaction may fail to meet its obligations thereby leading to financial loss.
-Derivatives: The use of derivatives may increase overall risk by magnifying the effect of both gains and losses.
-This may lead to large changes in value and potentially large financial loss.
-Interest rate: The value of fixed income investments (e.g. bonds) tends to decrease when interest rates and/or inflation rises.
+Derivatives: The use of derivatives may increase overall risk by magnifying the effect of both gains and losses leading to large changes in value and potentially large financial loss.
+A counterparty to a derivative transaction may fail to meet its obligations which may also lead to a financial loss.
+Interest rate: The value of fixed income investments (e.g. bonds) tends to decrease when interest rates rise.
 Liquidity: There may be insufficient buyers or sellers of particular investments giving rise to delays in trading and being able to make settlements, and/or large fluctuations in value.
 This may lead to larger financial losses than might be anticipated.
 Loans: The specific collateral used to secure a loan may decline in value or become illiquid, which would adversely affect the loan’s value.
 Many loans are not actively traded, which may impair the ability of the Portfolio to realise full value in the event of the need to liquidate such assets.

-**Performance target: 3M LIBOR +5% p.a.
+**Performance target: In excess of 3m USD LIBOR +4%.
 This represents a return target, not a guaranteed return.